LucaIns/SFSOD_MIP/README.md

 	Relevant files for the our application include (data are publicly available but access should be requested as described in our manuscript due to sensible information):

-		- juliaMIPapp_rob.pbs: used to send jobs tot the HPC through the sumbitApp.py script and other options for the cluster in use
+		- juliaMIPapp_rob.pbs: used to send jobs to the HPC through the sumbitApp.py script and other options for the cluster in use

 		- sumbit.py: reads the options inside fileApp.csv related to the simulation structure